20 Awesome Sources of Free Data

 3. U.S. Census Bureau

-This allows you to get information related to population, the economy, and geography.
+This site allows you to get information related to population, the economy, and geography.
+You can browse by topic or search.

-This is a great tool if you need statistics for content.
+It’s a great tool if you need statistics to increase the quality of your content.

-They have some great visualizations that you can embed within your content too.
+They have some great visualizations you can embed within your content, too.
+It’s also very cool to see the world population updates.

-- Information on crime, transport, health, the environment, and science research.
+Available data includes geography, finance, statistics, election results, legal acts, and information on crime, transport, health, the environment, and science research.

-This platform is searchable and browsable.
+This platform is searchable and browseable.

 5. Data.gov U.S.